snabbdom/snabbdom/README.md

 Consider a counter application with three buttons, one to increment the counter by 1, one to increment the counter by 2 and one to increment the counter by 3.
-You're don't really care excactly which button was pressed.
+You're don't really care exactly which button was pressed.
 Instead you're interested in what number was associated with the clicked button.
 The event listeners module allows one to express that by supplying an array at the named event property.
 The first element in the array should be a function that will be invoked with